patrickryan01/patrickryan01/README.md

 ## 🎯 Fun Facts (Cries For Help Disguised As Personality Traits)

 - I don't drink coffee.
 Coffee is for people who want to *gently wake up*.
-I drink White Monsters because I want to achieve low Earth orbit by 9 AM...
+I drink white monster because I want to achieve low Earth orbit by 9 AM...
 My cardiologist is *fascinated*.
-- Debugging in production isn't a bug — it's a lifestyle choice and I've committed to it like a marriage I can't leave
+- Debugging in production isn't a bug — it's a lifestyle choice and I've committed to it like a marriage I can't leave.
-- My commit history reads like the five stages of grief, looping infinitely, with no garbage collection
+- My commit history reads like the five stages of grief, looping infinitely, with no garbage collection.
 - I've been "just trying one more thing" since 2019.
 It is now 2026.
 The "one more thing" has not ended.
 I don't think it ever will.
 - My Kubernetes clusters have more uptime than my sleep schedule, my social life, my gym membership.
 My personal projects have just become professional projects.
 - Grafana dashboards are my love language.
 I have shown dashboards to people on dates.
 There was no second date.
 I regret nothing.
 - I have invented two actual products (**Industrial Dashboard** & **Emberburn**) and my imposter syndrome still sends me emails like "are you sure tho?"
 - I once stayed awake for 38 hours during a migration and hallucinated that a Grafana panel was talking to me.
 It was right about the CPU spike.
-- The number of White Monsters I consume daily is a trade secret protected under NDA.
+- The number of white monster I consume daily is a trade secret protected under NDA.
 Mostly because if I said it out loud, someone would stage an intervention.
 Then rush me to the ER.

 ## 🗣️ Things I've Said Out Loud That Concerned People

 > "It works on my machine" — me, moments before Kubernetes made this everyone's problem in every timezone simultaneously

 > "I built that.
 With these hands.
-And this Monster.
-Fear me." — me, gesturing wildly at Industrial Dashboard and Emberburn during a standup that did not call for that energy
+And this white monster.
+Fear me." — me, gesturing wildly at Industrial Dashboard and Emberburn during a demo that did not call for that energy

 > "I'm not saying it's AI, but the marketing team has already updated the website, printed merch, and booked a conference slot" — also me, finding out via LinkedIn